HannahCalich/PhysMove/README.md

 divided by the number of parameters in the model is less than or equal to 40; else, weighed AIC scores are calculated, following Burnham and Anderson (2004).
-However, `CompDist()` can be forced to calculate an AICC using `force_AICc=TRUE` (default is FALSE).
-The highest WAIC or WAICC score from each comparison indicates the best-fit distribution.
+However, `CompDist()` can be forced to calculate an AICc using `force_AICc=TRUE` (default is FALSE).
+The highest wAIC or wAICc score from each comparison indicates the best-fit distribution.
 See Table 3 in the main text for suggestions on how to interpret results.